Sea otter: Fur trade

 Sea otters have the thickest fur of any mammal, which makes them a common target for many hunters.
 Archaeological evidence indicates that for thousands of years, indigenous peoples have hunted sea otters for food and fur.
 Large-scale hunting, part of the Maritime Fur Trade, which would eventually kill approximately one million sea otters, began in the 18th century when hunters and traders began to arrive from all over the world to meet foreign demand for otter pelts, which were one of the world's most valuable types of fur.

 In the early 18th century, Russians began to hunt sea otters in the Kuril Islands and sold them to the Chinese at Kyakhta.
 Russia was also exploring the far northern Pacific at this time, and sent Vitus Bering to map the Arctic coast and find routes from Siberia to North America.
 In 1741, on his second North Pacific voyage, Bering was shipwrecked off Bering Island in the Commander Islands, where he and many of his crew died.
 The surviving crew members, which included naturalist Georg Steller, discovered sea otters on the beaches of the island and spent the winter hunting sea otters and gambling with otter pelts.
 They returned to Siberia, having killed nearly 1,000 sea otters, and were able to command high prices for the pelts.
 Thus began what is sometimes called the "Great Hunt", which would continue for another hundred years.
 The Russians found the sea otter far more valuable than the sable skins that had driven and paid for most of their expansion across Siberia.
 If the sea otter pelts brought back by Bering's survivors had been sold at Kyakhta prices they would have paid for one tenth the cost of Bering's expedition.

 Russian fur-hunting expeditions soon depleted the sea otter populations in the Commander Islands, and by 1745, they began to move on to the Aleutian Islands.
 The Russians initially traded with the Aleuts inhabitants of these islands for otter pelts, but later enslaved the Aleuts, taking women and children hostage and torturing and killing Aleut men to force them to hunt.
-Many Aleuts were either murdered by the Russians or died from diseases the hunters had introduced.
+Many Aleuts were murdered by the Russians or died from diseases the hunters had introduced.
 The Aleut population was reduced, by the Russians' own estimate, from 20,000 to 2,000.
 By the 1760s, the Russians had reached Alaska.
 In 1799, Tsar Paul I consolidated the rival fur-hunting companies into the Russian-American Company, granting it an imperial charter and protection, and a monopoly over trade rights and territorial acquisition.